 - District of Columbia Bar

 - Supreme Court of the United States

 - U.S. Courts of Appeals for the First, Second, Third, Fourth, Fifth, Sixth, Seventh, Eighth, Ninth, Tenth, Eleventh, and District of Columbia Circuits

-- U.S. District Courts for the District of Colorado, District of Columbia, District of Maryland, Eastern District of Michigan, Eastern District of North Carolina, Eastern District of Virginia, Eastern District of Wisconsin, Northern District of Florida, Northern District of Illinois, Northern District of Texas, Western District of Michigan, Western District of North Carolina, and Western District of Virginia
+- U.S. District Courts for the District of Colorado, District of Columbia, District of Maryland, Eastern District of Michigan, Eastern District of North Carolina, Eastern District of Virginia, Eastern District of Wisconsin, Middle District of North Carolina, Northern District of Florida, Northern District of Illinois, Northern District of Texas, Southern District of Indiana, Western District of Michigan, Western District of North Carolina, and Western District of Virginia

 Related News & Insights